Voysis develops offline WaveNet voice recognition model for mobile devices

 “Everything is reproducible by default, tasks are de-duplicated automatically, code can scale over thousands of machines without our scientists needing to write a single line of code,” Voysis writes on its website.
 Its proprietary speech recognition and deep learning tech is available in the form of a software development kit (SDK) for Android and iOS, in addition to APIs and JavaScript libraries that can be integrated into websites.

-Voysis’ roughly 15-person team, which is spread among offices in Edinburgh, Scotland and Boston, more than doubled to 40 in 2017 thanks to $8 million in Series A capital from Polaris Partners.
-The startup counts Ian Hodson — the former head of Google’s text to speech program who led their efforts on Google Maps, Google Assistant, and Android — among the core team.
+Voysis’ roughly 15-person team, which is spread among offices in Edinburgh, Scotland, and Boston, more than doubled to 40 in 2017, thanks to $8 million in Series A capital from Polaris Partners.
+The startup counts Ian Hodson — the former head of Google’s text-to-speech program who led efforts on Google Maps, Google Assistant, and Android — among the core team.

 It’s in a lucrative segment.
 The market for text-to-speech applications is expected to grow to $3 billion by 2022, according to Research and Markets, and sales of digital assistants could hit $4 billion by the same year.
 Sales of smart speakers like Google Home and Amazon Echo are on the rise, too — a September study by Adobe projects that about half of all consumers in the U.S. will own an in-home device with voice recognition capabilities by the end of this year.